 It’s possible that the way in which you’ve stated you want something to work—say how to do the handoff to the accounting team in an ERP—is custom code.
 But since this isn’t a unique business process, ask the vendor how they recommend doing the handoff.
 You may change your mind on the original steps and decide to go with how the vendor says the software is designed to perform it.

-This is often called a request for proposal (RFP) and is a formal document, but this is not necessary.
+This is often called a request for proposal (RFP).
+It is usually a formal document but not always.
 At the very least make sure it includes the following information:

 What to look out for in the documentation